-- A. be the chief administrative officer of the city; - B. have the power to hire and fire all city employees, except for the city attorney and city clerk; and - C. have such other powers as are provided for in city ordinances and state law.
+- A. Be the chief administrative officer of the city; - B. Have the authority to hire and fire all city employees, except for the city attorney and city clerk; and - C. Have such other powers as are provided for in city ordinances and state law.